-The nursery is open Monday to Friday, all year round.
-Sessions are from 7.30am until 6pm, excluding Bank Holidays.
-Children attend for a variety of sessions.
-There are currently 152 children on roll, all of whom are within the early years age group.
+The nursery is open Monday to Friday 7.45am to 5.45pm all year round and children attend for a variety of sessions.
+There are currently 49 children on roll, all of which are within the early years age group.

-The nursery employs 29 members of staff, who work directly with the children.
-Of these, 26 hold appropriate early years qualifications at level 3 or above.
-The manager holds a degree in Early Childhood and the deputy manager holds Early Years Practitioner Status.
+The nursery employs 11 members of staff to work directly with the children.
+Of these, 10 hold appropriate early years qualifications at level 3 or above.
+The nursery is overseen by the headteacher of the Nursery School.
+They are a member of '4Children' and they receive support from the local authority.